-The normal distribution is the collection of random data from independent sources is distributed normally.
+The normal distribution is the collection of random data from independent sources.
 We get the bell shape curve by plotting a graph with the variable’s value on the horizontal axis and the values’ count on the vertical axis.
 The center of the curve represents the mean of the dataset.

 Functions in R for Probability Distributions

 R distribution handles four functions to generate random numbers.
-There is a root name.
+First, there is a root name.
 The root name for the normal distribution is the norm.
 This root is prefixed by one of the following letters.

-- The p is for “probability” and it is a cumulative distribution function.
-For example, pnorm() function.
+- The p is for “probability” and is a cumulative distribution function.
+For example, the pnorm() function.

 - The q is for “quantile“, and it is an inverse.
-For example, qnorm() function.
+For example, the qnorm() function.

-- The d is for “density“, and it is a density function.
-For example, dnorm() function.
+- The d is for “density“, which is a density function.
+For example, the dnorm() function.

-- The r is for “random“, and it is a random variable having the specified distribution.
-For example, rnorm() function.
+- The r is for “random“, a random variable with the specified distribution.
+For example, the rnorm() function.